strapi/documentation/docs/developer-docs/latest/update-migration-guides/migration-guides/v4/migration-guide-4.3.x-to-4.4.x.md

 To change the script:

-1. In the `./config/plugins.js` file, Identify the upload configuration if you have one.
+1. In the `./config/plugins.js` file, identify the upload configuration if you have one.
 2. (_optional_) If you have a `sizeLimit`, move it one level above `providerOptions`.